 Common Instant Pot Mistakes To Avoid

-Operating an Instant Pot isn’t foolproof.
-New Instant Pot users are prone to making mistakes, but most of them can be avoided by finding out what the common mistakes are and how to do it the right way.
+Operating an Instapot isn’t foolproof.
+New Instapot users are prone to making mistakes, but most of them can be avoided by finding out what the common mistakes are and how to do it the right way.

-Overfilling your Instant Pot.
-If you look inside the Instant Pot, you will see that there is a “Max Fill” line.
+If you look inside the Instapot, you will see that there is a “Max Fill” line.
 You never want to fill it past this line.
 Doing so will risk clogging the venting, which could cause big problems.
 If you do happen to overfill it, use the natural release valve to relieve the pressure.
 Then remove the extra water, reseal, and you’re good to go.

 Instant Pot Accessories

-The Instant Pot is such a versatile kitchen appliance.
+The Instapot is such a versatile kitchen appliance.
 That being said, there is a wide selection of accessories that you can purchase to go along with your instant pot.
-These handy accessories can make your already useful Instant Pot even more useful!
+These handy accessories can make your already useful Instapot even more useful!

-The steamer basket accessory can be used to steam some your favorite foods.
-Steaming is a healthier option, because it retains the vitamins and nutrients contained in vegetables.
-The steamer basket is made out of high quality stainless steel.
-It also includes an egg steamer rack, which can be used for cooking hard-boiled, soft-boiled, or poached eggs.
-Not to mention, it doubles as a multi-functional device as it can be used for other types of foods and even a cooling rack!
+The steamer basket accessory can be used to steam some of your favorite foods.
+Steaming is a healthier option because it retains the vitamins and nutrients contained in vegetables.
+Built from high-quality steel.
+Includes an egg steamer rack.
+Perfect for cooking hard-boiled, soft-boiled, or poached eggs.
+In addition, it doubles as a multi-functional device.
+Suitable for other types of foods and used as a cooling rack!

-The 6″ Springform Cake Pan accessory fits perfectly into the Instant Pot, for cooking cakes, cheesecakes and more.
-Yes, you can even make desserts in the Instant Pot!
+The Springform Cake Pan accessory fits perfectly into the Instapot, for cooking cakes, cheesecakes and more.
+Yes, you can even make desserts in the Instapot!
 It’s made of glass and silicon for durability and easy cleaning.

-As simple as it sounds, a silicon lid is one of the best accessories you can get for your Instant Pot.
-It allows you to easily store your food by simply putting the silicon lid on the Instant Pot without having to store it in a separate container.
+As simple as it sounds, a silicon lid is one of the best accessories you can get for your Instapot.
+It allows you to easily store your food by simply putting the silicon lid on the Instapot without having to store it in a separate container.

-Now you can take your Instant Pot with you wherever you go.
+Now you can take your Instapot with you wherever you go.
 Get the travel bag that offers padded protection for wherever your travels take you.
 It even has an accessory compartment for you to take your accessories along with you.
-If not for traveling, it’s also a great bag to have to store your Instant Pot in at home.
+If not for traveling, it’s also a great bag to have to store your Instapot in at home.

-The Instant Pot is definitely worth the price and the hype.
-If you add up all of the functions that the Instant Pot can do and then compare it to how much it would cost to buy each of those appliances separately, you are actually saving hundreds of dollars!
+The Instapot is definitely worth the price and the hype.
+If you add up all of the functions that the Instapot can do and then compare it to how much it would cost to buy each of those appliances separately, you are actually saving hundreds of dollars!
 It is just one small device that can do the job of many, ultimately saving you time, money and space.

 If you live a busy lifestyle, the last thing you want to do is spend a lot of time in the kitchen.
-Let the Instant Pot do all the work for you, all while eating healthier and living a better life.
-Hundreds of thousands of people have taken the plunge and purchased an Instant Pot and agree that it has been life changing.
+Let the Instapot do all the work for you, all while eating healthier and living a better life.
+Hundreds of thousands of people have taken the plunge and purchased an Instapot and agree that it has been life-changing.
 Why don’t you take the plunge too?